semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 pip freeze --all > tee requirements.txt
 ```

-## Generating requirements.txt and scanning with Semgrep
+### Example CI configuration to generate `requirements.txt` and scan with Semgrep

-So, now we can integrate this generation step before calling to semgrep supply-chain scan.
+The following GitHub Action workflow provides an example on how to generate `requirements.txt` based on the preceding methods.

-In the following example (a GitHub Action workflow), there are two jobs:
+In the following example there are two jobs:
-* First Job: Generation of requirements.txt file and upload it as an artifact
+* `my_first_job`: Generating `requirements.txt` and uploading it as an artifact
-* Second Job: Download this artifact and scan it with Semgrep
+* `my_second_job`: Download the artifact and scan it with Semgrep

 ```
 on: